navmo/osm2nlm/README.md

     From junction ID              int              foreign key to Junction file To junction ID                int              foreign key to Junction file Modes of transport            byte             } Bitfields specifying the modes of transport Reverse modes of transport    byte             } that can traverse this section.
+See below.
     Attributes                    short            see below for valid attributes Road ID                       int
     Road name ID                  int              foreign key to Road Name file